 12. Sources in the Epstein camp reported that he was in good spirits.

 13. Apparently Epstein’s Hyoid bone was broken.
 This is more common in victims of homicide that suicide, but is not unknown in suicide cases.
 This study found hyoid fracture in 9% of suicide cases but 73% of manual strangulation cases.

 EDIT: I’ve since found out the study I referred to had more extreme results than others.
 All studies and experts seem to agree though that fracture of the hyoid bone is more common in murder by strangulation than suicide.

-16. There is what appears to be a myth going around that there was an “unexplained camera malfunction” inside Epstein’s cell.
-Cameras are not placed inside cells.
-It is possible that there was a “camera malfunction” for a camera outside Epstein’s cell, but no evidence for this has been produced thus far.
+15. There is what appears to be a myth going around that there was an “unexplained camera malfunction” inside Epstein’s cell.
+Cameras are not placed inside cells in these facilities.
+As noted below, there was apparently a malfunction of the cameras outside his cell.

 B) One of the guards working that night was a temp who did not usually work in corrections.